yariv245/Tic-Tac-Toe/README.md

 On each connect request with the param userName, db will search the player by userName if doesn't exist it will create it.
 Next, we query the DB to find active board with less than 2 player.
-If not found one, default tic tac toe board will be created and assign the player to it.
+If not found one, default tic tac toe board will be created and assign the player to it. based on the session id I identify the user

-On each play move-> find the board and try to assign the move, if the indexBox already taken(another player already used this box) error will be sent to the player.
+On each play move -> find the board and try to assign the move, if the indexBox already taken(another player already used this box) error will be sent to the player.
 After assign the move-> 3 checks will be done - horizntal vertical and diagonal.
 On each case the row/column will be calcualted and check the case if the player won.